List of Sweet Valley High episodes: Season 2 (1995–96)

 The second season of Sweet Valley High debuted in syndication on September 11, 1995 and ended on March 25, 1996.
+The show also saw two changes to the cast with the departures of Amarilis who played Patty Gilbert and Brock Burnett who played Bruce Patman respectively.
+The new series regulars that joined the show were Christopher Jackson took over the role of Patman and Tyffany Hayes who played new character Cheryl "Tatyana" Thomas.
 There were 22 episodes.

 Season 3 (1996–97)

 Sweet Valley High, Season Three debuted in syndication on August 26, 1996 and ended on February 10, 1997.
 There were 22 episodes.
 This is the first season where Jeremy Vincent Garrett and Shirlee Elliot are brought aboard to replace Ryan Bittle and Bridget Flanery in the roles of Todd Wilkins and Lila Fowler.
+John Jocelyn also joined the cast as Reginald "Shred" Patman after the departure of Christopher Jackson who took over the role of Bruce Patman in the previous season.
 At this point, the characters were titled mostly in the direction of dumb comic-relief.
+This season is also notable for a very special guest-starring role that was filled by Jason David Frank who was best known for his roles in the Power Rangers film and television series.

 Season 4 (1997)

 Sweet Valley High, Season Four was the final season for the show and the first and only season to be aired on a network.
 It debuted on UPN on September 15, 1997 and ended on October 14, 1997.
 There were 22 episodes.
 No official finale was filmed, as it was believed that the series would be picked up for a fifth season.
-It introduced Andrea Savage as Renata Vargas as a series regular.
+The two final additions to the cast as season regulars were Andrea Savage who played Renata Vargas and Manley Pope who portrayed Devon Whitelaw.
+Manley Pope originally appeared as a recurring bullying character in Season 2.